All Episodes

 I really wanted to capture that in a way that hadn't been done before.

-And then we've got these extraordinary musicians, so you got Thorking in Country and Phil Wickham and Maverick City Music and some of these great musicians who did Christmas songs on the set of the chosen.
+So you got Forking and Country and Phil Wickham and Maverick City Music and some of these great musicians who did Christmas songs on the set of the chosen.

-So we gathered a dozen of those artists, we gathered this brand new episode, and uh we're releasing it in theaters uh in December.
+We gathered this brand new episode and we're releasing it in theaters in December.

-But it just felt like a great opportunity for this Christmas season to get people out to theaters again, uh even though Hollywood has been really concerned that people wouldn't come to theaters unless it was a big Marvel movie or a horror film.
+But it just felt like a great opportunity for this Christmas season to get people out to theaters again, even though Hollywood has been really concerned that people wouldn't come to theaters unless it was a big Marvel movie or a horror film.

 We're like, well, let's maybe see if we can pull this off.